 Management provided the requested information, along with management's representation that the listing is complete.
-For the transactions selected for testing, the disbursement matched the related original invoice, included supporting documentation indicating deliverables were received by the District, and included evidence of segregation of duties, except as noted below:
+For the transactions selected for testing, the disbursement matched the related original invoice, included supporting documentation indicating deliverables were received by the District, and included evidence of segregation of duties.